abhiden98/MagicTales-Studio/README.md

    - Add a new repository secret named `GEMINI_API_KEY` with your Google Gemini API key

 2. **Automated Daily Runs**
-   - The workflow is configured to run automatically every day at midnight UTC
-   - Each run will continue for exactly 2 hours and 34 minutes
+   - Four separate workflows run every day, each for exactly 3 hours:
+     - **Workflow 1**: Runs at 12:00 AM UTC (midnight)
+     - **Workflow 2**: Runs at 6:00 AM UTC
+     - **Workflow 3**: Runs at 12:00 PM UTC (noon)
+     - **Workflow 4**: Runs at 6:00 PM UTC
+   - This provides 12 hours of daily automated video generation
+   - Each workflow produces approximately 18 videos (at 10 minutes per video)
    - No manual intervention required

 3. **Manual Trigger (Optional)**
    - Go to the Actions tab in your repository
-   - Select "Continuous Story Generator" workflow
+   - Select any of the four "Story Generator" workflows
    - Click "Run workflow"
    - Configure parameters:
-     - **Duration**: Number of hours to run (default: 2.34 hours)
+     - **Duration**: Number of hours to run (default: 3.0 hours)
      - **Stories Count**: Number of stories to generate (default: unlimited)

-3. **Access Generated Content**
+4. **Access Generated Content**
-   - After the workflow completes, go to the workflow run
+   - After each workflow completes, go to the workflow run
-   - Download the "generated-stories" artifact
+   - Download the generated content artifact
    - The archive contains all stories, videos, thumbnails, and metadata files
+   - Artifacts are automatically deleted after 2 days to save storage space

 ### How It Works

-The GitHub Actions workflow:
+The GitHub Actions workflows:
-1. **Automatic Scheduling**: Runs daily at midnight UTC
+1. **Automatic Scheduling**: Distributed throughout the day at 6-hour intervals
-2. **Precise Duration Control**: Runs for exactly 2 hours and 34 minutes
+2. **Precise Duration Control**: Each workflow runs for exactly 3 hours
 3. **Environment Setup**: Configures Python with all dependencies and FFmpeg
 4. **Continuous Generation**: Executes the `continuous_runner.py` script which:
    - Generates stories in a loop
-   - Handles fractional hours precisely (e.g., 2.34 = 2h 20m 24s)
+   - Enforces unlimited story generation for scheduled runs
    - Saves all content to organized directories
    - Tracks statistics for each generation
    - Continues until time limit is reached

 ### Customizing

-You can modify `.github/workflows/story_generator.yml` to:
+You can modify any of the workflow files in `.github/workflows/` to:
-- Adjust the schedule timing (currently set to `0 0 * * *` for midnight UTC)
+- Adjust the schedule timing (currently set at 6-hour intervals)
-- Change the run duration (currently 2h 34m)
+- Change the run duration (currently 3 hours each)
 - Use different runner types (e.g., for higher performance)
 - Add additional environment variables
 - Integrate with other services like AWS S3 for storage